konstruktoid/nosu-project/README.md

 # NoSU - an Ubuntu system without sudo binaries

-NoSU is a system that has been stripped of all `sudo` binaries and will try to remove as many SUID/SGID file permissions as possible.
+NoSU is a system that has been stripped of all `sudo` binaries and will try to confine as many applications as possible using `apparmor` and limit user actions with `polkit` rules.
+The system uses `run0` as a replacement for `sudo`.

-The system is based on Ubuntu 24.04, and uses `run0` and `polkit` rules instead.
+The system is based on Ubuntu 26.04.

 > **Note**
 > This is a concept project, work in progess and not intended for production use.